 iPhone 11 Rumors

-As we push into the new year we’re starting to hear more and more about next version’s of the iPhone X. It’s still early which means there are still moving parts, but all signs are pointing to more horsepower thanks to a new A12 processor, and, potentially, a new screen size.
+As we push toward the fall we’re starting to hear more and more about next version’s of the iPhone X. We’re still weeks away which means there are still moving parts, but all signs are pointing to more horsepower thanks to a new A12 processor, and new screen sizes.

 - A 6.5-inch OLED model that many are calling the iPhone X Plus.
 This device is expected to have a ton of RAM and a huge battery.